onaio/fhir-web/docs/Ii18n.md

 TBD
 ```

-This should parse the code, get all transleatable strings and updated the respective json locale files in `packages/i18n`.
+This should parse the code, get all translatable strings and updated the respective json locale files in `packages/i18n`.
 From here, you can use your favourite translation tools to get the translations as json files, add them to the right folders in `packages/i18n`,
 and then shoot us a PR.

 ### Adding a Localized package

 To add a package with localization support, you only need 2 things.

 1. the new package should have a peerDependency on the `@opensrp/i18n` package
 2. Add a `src/mls.ts` file with the below content.